Clearing Emirati Immigration

-After collecting our luggage and exiting the terminal we were directed into a shiny and new pink and white taxi with a female driver of Asian descent, but adorned with a headdress.
+After collecting our luggage and exiting the terminal we were directed into a shiny new pink and white taxi with a female driver.
+She was of Asian descent, adorned with a headdress.
 This was surprising as in neighboring Saudi Arabia women are not even allowed to drive.
 But The United Arab Emirates is more liberal and ladies taxis are for females traveling on their own, or for couples like us.

 Cockroaches in the bathroom, but no toilet paper

 Included in the large and smelly bathroom were free cockroaches, but no toilet paper.
-In lieu of toilet paper there was a hose right beside the toilet- a popular method of cleaning after relief in that part of the world.
+In lieu of toilet paper there was a hose right beside the toilet.
+It’s a popular method of cleaning after relief in the Middle East and Asia.
 Most Asians view toilet paper usage as dirty, but as a westerner it’s hard to imagine manipulating the hose properly.
-At that point it was 3:30am and we were exhausted from an 8 hour flight from Dublin, so the lack of cleanliness and abundance of strangeness were all magnified.
+At that point it was 3:30am.
+We were exhausted from an 8 hour flight from Dublin.
+So the lack of cleanliness and abundance of strangeness were all magnified.